You really can’t get any easier, or delicious, than this Fried Cabbage with Beef Bacon recipe!

 Cook it until it is soften and golden brown in spots.
 How caramelized it is will depend on your preference.
 When it is almost done, remove the lid and cook uncovered to allow the moisture in the pan to evaporate.

-Add the bacon back into the skillet and enjoy this tasty side dish!
+Add the beef bacon back into the skillet and enjoy this tasty side dish!

 I love serving fried cabbage with some pan-fried Bratwurst instead of sauerkraut.
 You really don’t need an excuse to make Country Fried Cabbage.
 Just make it!
 You’ll thank me.